 - Troubleshooting Dictation

 As always, if dictation is enabled and supported on the standard system dictation can be used with the keyboard microphone button (iOS) or associated hot key (macOS) as you would in any app.
-In addition, Drafts custom dictation interface can be opened via a number of methods:
+Also, Drafts custom dictation interface can be opened via several methods:

 - Tap and hold new draft (“+”) button: This opens the new draft options selector.
 Select “Dictate” to start a new draft via dictation.